Skip to main content

 75% of students will receive a score of 2 (minimally meets expectations) or higher on demonstrating critical thinking to evaluate and integrate qualitative and/or quantitative evidence in written communication.

-74.66% of students scored a 2 (minimally meets expectations) or higher.
+The target score was met with 83.6% of students scoring a 2 (minimally meets expectations) or higher.

 Where do we go from here?